-Efforts to Ensure Compliance with APAs [§ 521(b)(2)(F)]
+Efforts to Ensure Compliance with APAs

+[§ 521(b)(2)(F)]

 As described in Rev. Proc.
-96-53, section 11, APA taxpayers are required to file annual reports to demonstrate compliance with the terms and conditions of the APA.
+2004-40, § 10.01, APA taxpayers are required to file annual reports to demonstrate compliance with the terms and conditions of the APA.
 The filing and review of annual reports is a critical part of the APA process.
 Through annual report review, the APA program monitors taxpayer compliance with the APA on a contemporaneous basis.
 Annual report review provides current information on the success or problems associated with the various TPMs adopted in the APA process.

-All reports received by the APA Office are tracked by one designated APA team leader who also has the primary responsibility for annual report review.
-One of the economists also spends a significant amount of time reviewing annual reports.
-Other APA team leaders also assist in this review, especially when the team leader who negotiated the case is available, since that person will already be familiar with the relevant facts and terms of the agreement.
-Once received by the APA Office, the annual report is sent out to the district personnel with exam jurisdiction over the taxpayer.
+All reports received by the APA office are tracked by one designated APA team leader who also has the primary responsibility for annual report review.
+Other APA team leaders and economists assist in this review, especially when the team leader who negotiated the case is available, since that person will already be familiar with the relevant facts and terms of the agreement.
+Once received by the APA office, the annual report is sent out to the district personnel with exam jurisdiction over the taxpayer.

-The statistics for the review of APA annual reports are reflected in Table 29 below.
-As of December 31, 2003, there were 222 pending annual reports.
-In 2003, there were 303 reports closed.
+The statistics for the review of APA annual reports are reflected in Table 31 below.
+As of December 31, 2004, there were 337 pending annual reports.
+In 2004, 143 reports were closed.